 How much Protein do I need to keep or grow muscle?

-In most cases a good starting point is between .85 and 1 gram of protein per pound of body mass, if you are serious about preserving lean mass.
-Recent studies have shown that less Protein than this may be needed however so it’s best to track your progress.
+In most cases a good starting point is between .85 and 1 gram of protein per pound of body mass.
+Recent studies have shown that less protein may also be effective however.
+As a result it’s best to track your progress.
 You can then make adjustments based on how your body is responding.

-*It’s important to note that for some this amount of protein may be unhealthy.
+*It’s important to note for some a high amount of protein may be unhealthy.
 For those with liver disease for instance, we recommend you consult your doctor before making dramatic changes to your diet.

-While it’s not possible to provide a definite answer on whether Low Carb Intermittent Fasting provides any real benefits for building muscle, it is highly likely that it does assist with muscle retention.
+It’s not possible to provide a definite answer on whether low carb intermittent fasting provides benefits for building muscle.
+However it does seem to assist with muscle retention.

-To build or preserve muscle the standard protocols must be observed e.g. you must be in a caloric surplus, or at least not in a caloric deficit to retain muscle.
-You must be stimulating muscle growth through strength training at a high enough intensity and you must be consuming enough Protein to build muscle tissue.
-Without these three conditions in place fasting and building muscle will prove to be difficult.
+To build or preserve muscle standard protocols must be observed.
+This is regardless of your training or diet.
+For example you must be in a caloric surplus while consuming sufficient protein.
+You must also be stimulating muscle growth through strength training.
+Without these three conditions in place low carb intermittent fasting muscle gain will prove difficult.